United States v. Texas (2016)

 United States v.
-Texas, 579 U.S. ___ (2016), is a United States Supreme Court case regarding the constitutionality of the Deferred Action for Parents of Americans (DAPA) program.
+Texas, 579 U.S. 547 (2016), is a United States Supreme Court case regarding the constitutionality of the Deferred Action for Parents of Americans (DAPA) program.

-In a one-line per curiam decision, an equally divided Court affirmed the lower-court injunction blocking the President's program.
+In a one-line per curiam decision, an equally divided Court affirmed the lower-court injunction blocking the President Barack Obama's program.
 The case was decided by an eight-member bench due to the death of Justice Antonin Scalia.